aurbac/tutorial-video-games-sales-assistant/sam-bedrock-video-games-sales-assistant/README.md

 5. **Load the data to the table**

-You can find the csv data file in the resources folder.
+Use the [csv data file](resources/database/video_games_sales.csv) for the video games sales to load in the table.

 ```sql
 \copy video_games_sales_units FROM '/<path>/video_games_sales.csv' DELIMITER ',' CSV HEADER;